Skip to content

 Keeping a Balance

-The senior staff will regularly remind Members of the importance of keeping a balance in order to succeed academically and manage stress.
+The senior staff will regularly remind Members of the importance of keeping a balance in order to succeed academically and perform at their best.

 In addition to attending to your studies, you should make sure that you get sufficient sleep, undertake regular exercise of some sort, spend time socialising with others, and do other things that you enjoy.
 Use the following diagram to help you plan how you spend your time each day.